-Maryland Gun Rights for Medical Cannabis Patients
+Maryland Gun Rights Guide for Medical Cannabis Patients

 Table of Contents

 In 2014, House Bill 881 authorized medical cannabis in the state of Maryland, which created the Natalie M. LaPrade Medical Cannabis Commission, also known as the Maryland Medical Cannabis Commission (MMCC).
-It sets the guidelines and laws governing the production, handling, possession, sale, and use of medical cannabis.

 Anyone with a qualifying medical condition who resides in the state and whose physician recommends medicinal cannabis as a therapeutic option can register with the MMCC as a patient.
-Cachexia, anorexia, seizures, muscle spasms, glaucoma, post-traumatic stress disorder (PTSD), or any other chronic medical disease that is severe are medical conditions that may qualify a patient to register.

-Minor patients must have at least one caregiver, such as a parent or legal guardian older than 21, assigned to their account.
 Through this process, the patient can get a medical cannabis card that they can present to a marijuana dispensary that is authorized to offer medicinal marijuana services.

 Yes.
 According to the Maryland Medical Cannabis Commission (MMCC), gun ownership, possession, or acquisition by medical marijuana patients is still illegal, due to the following reasons: